davidslac/xtcav-mlearn-doc/README.md

 The package has notes/documentation about the xtcav machine learning project - joint work with Mihir Mongia, Ryan Coffee, and Chris O' Grady.

+## 3/21/2016

+With the cuda deep neural network library and the 12 GB GPU card, I've been able to try some big models.
+The most exciting was 7 layers!
+4 convnet layers and 3 dense layers.
+It trained to 98% on the training data, but only about 80% on the validation set.

+Next I tried some l1 and then l2 regularization, however I haven't got past 80% on the validation set.

+Here are some details of the work

+I've increased the 'imbalance ratio in the data up to 3.2.
+Startup looks like this

+When running orig, with batch norm on all 4 layers, I saw GPU memory go to 3.5GB But same with batch norm, and still about 1 sec
+With a bigger model (still 4 layers) I saw mem go from 2.6 to 5 GB, time per step up to 1.7 sec

+with minibatch, I saw accuracy get to 70% within 120 steps

+without match norm, I tried he_normal, glorit_uniform, other lecunn_uniform, nothing trained

+With the 7 layer, when I make the first layer 32,16,16 (instead of 16,12,12) and the second layer (24,12,12) instead of (16,12,12) I was requresting too much memory from the GPU.

 ## 3/16/2016
 GPUs!